spacetelescope/PyFITS/docs/source/users_guide/users_tutorial.rst

     >>> prihdr['targname'] = 'NGC121-a'
     >>> prihdr[27] = 99

-Use the above syntax if the keyword is already present in the header.
-If the keyword might not exist and you want to add it if it doesn't, use the `Header.update()` method:
+It is also possible to update both the value and comment associated with a keyword by assigning them as a tuple:

+    >>> prihdr = hdulist[0].header
+    >>> prihdr['targname'] = ('NGC121-a', 'the observation target')
+    >>> prihdr['targname']
+    'NGC121-a'
+    >>> prihdr.comments['targname']
+    'the observation target'

+Like a dict, one may also use the above syntax to add a new keyword/value pair (and optionally a comment as well).
+In this case the new card is appended to the end of the header (unless it's a commentary keyword such as COMMENT or HISTORY, in which case it is appended after the last card with that keyword).

+Another way to either update an existing card or append a new one is to use the `Header.set()` method:

-    >>> prihdr.update('observer', 'Edwin Hubble')
+    >>> prihdr.set('observer', 'Edwin Hubble')

-Special methods must be used to add comment or history records:
+Comment or history records are added like normal cards, though in their case a new card is always created, rather than updating an existing HISTORY or COMMENT
+card:

-    >>> prihdr.add_history('I updated this file 2/26/09')
+    >>> prihdr['history'] = 'I updated this file 2/26/09'
-    >>> prihdr.add_comment('Edwin Hubble really knew his stuff')
+    >>> prihdr['comment'] = 'Edwin Hubble really knew his stuff'

-A header consists of `Card` objects (i.e. the 80-column card-images specified in the FITS standard).
-Each Card normally has up to three parts: key, value, and comment.
-To see the entire list of cardimages of an HDU, use the `Header.ascardlist()` method :
+    >>> prihdr['comment'] = 'I like using HST observations'
+    >>> prihdr['comment']
+    Edwin Hubble really knew his stuff
+    I like using HST observations

+Note: Be careful not to confuse COMMENT cards with the comment value for normal cards.

+To updating existing COMMENT or HISTORY cards, reference them by index:

+    >>> prihdr['history'][0] = 'I updated this file on 2/26/09'
+    >>> prihdr['history']
+    I updated this file on 2/26/09

+To see the entire header as it appears in the FITS file (with the END card and padding stripped), simply enter the header object by itself, or print repr(header):

-    >>> print prihdr.ascardlist()[:3]
+    >>> header
-    SIMPLE  =                    T / file does conform to FITS standard BITPIX  =                   16 / number of bits per data pixel NAXIS   =                    0 / number of data axes
+    SIMPLE  =                    T / file does conform to FITS standard BITPIX  =                   16 / number of bits per data pixel NAXIS   =                    0 / number of data axes ...all cards are shown...
+    >>> print repr(header)
+    ...identical...

+It's also possible to view a slice of the header:

+   >>> header[:2]
+   SIMPLE  =                    T / file does conform to FITS standard BITPIX  =                   16 / number of bits per data pixel

-Only the first three cards are shown above.
+Only the first two cards are shown above.

-To get a list of all keywords, use the `CardList.keys()` method of the card
+To get a list of all keywords, use the `Header.keys()` method just as you would with a dict:
-list:

-    >>> prihdr.ascardlist().keys()
+    >>> prihdr.keys()
     ['SIMPLE', 'BITPIX', 'NAXIS', ...]